nitatovanguard/slide-puzzle/README.md

 # State-based Puzzle Games in Python
 ## Simulating a state-based sliding puzzle and comparing two solving algorithms

 This  project was inspired by [*Professor Layton and the Curious Village*](https://en.wikipedia.org/wiki/Professor_Layton_and_the_Curious_Village "Wikipedia"), a puzzle solving adventure game for the Nintendo DS.
 [One particular puzzle](https://layton.fandom.com/wiki/Puzzle:A_Worm%27s_Dream "Layton Wiki") involves completing a rather difficult sliding-puzzle, and makes for an intersting python excercise.
-For my python code, I decided to represent it in the form of a list (in a class, with other things such as width, previous state and the index of the whole) such that:
+For my python code, I decided to represent it in the form of a list (in a class, with other things such as width, previous state and the index of the hole) such that:

 ![Starting Puzzle](/wormpuzzlegraphic.png)